EricDiCiv5/My-Custom-ANGULAR-Scafolding/README.md

 - Dependency Injection Principles on some 'components.ts' when i instanciate as contrsuctor parameter the HttpClient and Router angular dependencies or even services that i've created (such as <!-- poner nombre del servicio -->).

 - Interface segregation principle on models folder, just by creating interfaces on models folder with the necessary set of attributes and methods to pass to service and/or controller.

+## More principles applied
+Also in this project i tried to implement as much as possible the next principles.

+- K.I.S.S (Keep it simple, Stupid)
+- D.R.Y (Don't repeat yourself)
+- Y.A.G.N.I (Your'e not gonna need it)

 ## Design patterns implemented